gilmoregrills/osc-js-project/doc/spec.md

 Channels 1 and up are controlled by sending messages to the address that corresponds with the channel number.

+### synth/instrument channels

-Channels are initialised with a voice, visible in the column for that channel, which can be changed by sending a message to channel 0 as described above.
+Instrument channels are initialised with a voice, visible in the column for that channel, which can be changed by sending a message to channel 0 as described above.

 For each of these channels, the args are interpreted as follows: